avine/formation-angular-base/doc/course/public/06_directives.md

 - Needs a **host element** to be attached to
 - Adds **additional behavior** to host elements in your template
 - Defined in a single place, it can be used in several components
-- Angular offers several **built-in directives** to manage forms, lists, styles, and what users see
+- Angular offers several **built-in directives** to manage routing, forms, and what users see

 Notes :